CityOfNewYork/patterns-cli/readme.md

 .c-accordion { }
 ```

-Edit the file as you wish (be sure to add style attributes to the selector otherwise it will not compile) then run the following command:
+Edit the file as you wish (or change the background property to red; `background-color:red`).
+Be sure to add style attributes to the selector otherwise it will not compile.
+Then, run the following command:

 ```
 $ npx pttrn styles